holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     {title="example", linenos=off, lang=bash}
         ip netns add testnamespace

     This ip command adds a bind mount point for the `testnamespace` namespace to `/var/run/netns/`.
-When the `testnamespace` namespace is created, the resulting file descriptor keeps the network namespace alive/persisted.
+When the `testnamespace` namespace is created, the resulting file descriptor keeps the network namespace alive and persisted.
 This allows system administrators to apply configuration to the network namespace without fear that it will disappear when no processes are within it.

     {title="Verify it was added", linenos=off, lang=bash}
         ip netns list